 Connecting up the rest

 Connect the power, connect the controllers, then insert a cartridge and turn on the NES.
 Assuming the NES doesn’t blink, you should see a picture.
 Here’s what to do if your NES blinks.
 I don’t recommend blowing into cartridges.
 It works as a temporary fix but in the long term it makes the cartridges and the console less reliable.
 If you clean them thoroughly they’ll last years.
 The main reason NES consoles got unreliable in the 1980s was because of cartridge rentals.
-The dirtiest consoles in town dirtied up the cartridges and then the dirt spread to the rest of the consoles like a disease.
+People rented games from the same place they rented VHS movies.
+And then the dirtiest consoles in town dirtied up the cartridges and the dirt spread to the local population of game systems like a disease.

 If you misplaced the AC adapter, that’s easy to replace too.